 She is a regular advocacy trainer for the Law Society of Ireland in Dublin and teaches Scottish Higher Courts advocacy for the Law Society of Scotland.
 Fiona has also taught advocacy for the Public Prosecution Service in Dublin.

 Fiona is a member of faculty for the Diploma in Professional Legal Practice at the University of Strathclyde.
+She is also a member of the International Society of Barristers, for which membership is by invitation only following inquiry into a nominee's skill and professionalism.

 In 2007, Fiona was appointed by the Lord Chancellor to be a Commissioner on the Legal Services Commission for Northern Ireland, which is responsible for the oversight of the administration of publicly-funded legal services in Northern Ireland.